marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

    \texttt{ You rolled a 5, no prize for you this time. } \\
    \texttt{ You rolled a six!
 Great job! }

-As you can see, I first rolled 1, then 4, then 5, then 5 again and finally 6.
+As you can see, we first rolled 1, then 4, then 5, then 5 again and finally 6.
 Observe that with the :math:`\verb+while+` test we do not know how many times we will roll the die, but with the :math:`\verb+if+` test we rolled the die just once every time.

 Let us take a look at another example.
-This time we will find the number of times we have to double a number before it becomes greater that 1 million
+This time we will find the number of times we have to double a number before it becomes greater that 1 million.

 .. code:: python